asknattawut/robotframework_Google_search/README.md

 This is a Standard Robot Framework Template to search Google "Hello World".

-This framework requires RPA.Browser.Selenium library.
+To do this in the framework requires RPA.Browser.Selenium library.
+(See robot file)